Eschatologue/CM_wiki/docs/class/warlock/long.md

 You also gain **:dmg-res: Resistance** to the damage type of your [Draconic Spark].
 In addition, your whenever you deal your [Draconic Spark] damage using Dragon’s Exhalation or from casting Warlock spells, it ignores **:dmg-res: Resistances**.

+## Level 10: Far-Reaching Exhalation

+When you make a Dragon’s Exhalation, you can choose for it to be a **30-foot :aoe-cone: Cone** or a **5 by 60-foot :aoe-line: Line**.

 ### Level 10: Flowing Spirit

 You gain **:dmg-imm: Immunity** to the damage type of your [Draconic Spark].
 You also have **:d20-adv: Advantage**{ .d20 } on **:d20-save: Saving Throws**{ .em } you make to avoid or end the ^^Charmed^^ or ^^Frightened^^ condition.

 ### Level 14: Dragon’s Tempest

-Whenever you make an Dragon’s Exhalation, you can expend one of your Pact Magic spell slots to empower one of them.
+Whenever you make a Dragon’s Exhalation, you can expend one of your Pact Magic spell slots to empower one of them.
 On a failed save, targets take additional Draconic Spark damage equal to 1d8 per level of your Pact Magic spell slot, and they take half as much damage on a successful saving throw.

 ### Level 14: Soaring Winds